-A comprehensive final examination is administered during the final semester of study to all candidates seeking a Master of Music degree.
-The examination is conducted orally and is designed to help determine the student’s ability to synthesize a broad body of knowledge gained through graduate study.
+A comprehensive final examination (CFE) is administered during the final semester of study to all candidates seeking a Master of Music degree.
+The examination is designed to help determine the student’s ability to synthesize a broad body of knowledge gained through graduate study.
 Students may be asked questions of a practical, theoretical, or historical nature as well as specific and general questions relating to the plan of study.

 Students in the Master of Music program who plan to pursue additional graduate study may wish to consider selecting the Thesis Option as part of their degree requirements.
 The completion of a Master’s Thesis is documentation of one’s scholarship and generally is considered to indicate expertise in a given area of study.
 Students pursuing the thesis option may register for 3, 6, or 9 hours of credit in MUSC 6999 - Thesis in Music , as approved electives.